Perfume Making in Seoul, Korea [Sponsored by Trazy]

 Getting there

 Our ample buffer time suddenly did not seem enough.
 We were going to be late.
-Hubby forge ahead with the stroller.
+Hubby forged ahead with the stroller.
 I was already walking as fast as I could to catch up.
-I felt warm from the heatech inside.
+I felt warm from the HeatTech inside.
 At the highest point, I saw an awesome view with what I assumed to be Seoul Tower nestled at the top of a hill.

 I wanted to tell hubby to look at it, until I saw what he was looking at.
 A long flight of stairs!
 Gosh, that’s the only way down.
-The studio is right round the quiet corner at the bottom.
-Hence my muscle man hubby carried the stroller with the baby inside and walked down that flight of stairs.
-On hindsight, I should have carried the baby.
+The studio is right around the quiet corner at the bottom.
+Hence, my muscle man hubby carried the stroller with the baby inside and walked down that flight of stairs.
+In hindsight, I should have carried the baby.
 But we were too tired to think.

 Imagine how tired and hot we were when we reached the warm studio.
 Because there was no air con nor cold wind entering the store, we felt warm for a long time after that.